Data Breaches: What Made Them Silent Killers [Updated 2023]

 - Attacks by Cyber-espionage: This type of data breach involves sending a malicious email to the affiliated actors to drill the system.

 - Skimming of payment card: If you use a debit or credit card, then you can be the victim of a data breach as criminals will place a skimming software/tool on the ATM or card reader and capture the card details.
-Using those details, they will later gain access to your bank account and steal money.

 - Introduction of multiple errors: Sometimes, multiple errors like cloud storage misconfiguration and server misbehaving will lead to data leaks.